 The following separate classes are recognised for World Cup competition: F1A, F1B, F1C, F1E, F1Q, F1A Junior, F1B Junior, F1P Junior and F1E Junior.
-In F1C events, F1P models may be flown to the F1P class rules alongside the F1C models and be included in the F1C World Cup (and also for F1P Junior for junior fliers).

 2. Competitors

 All competitors in the specified open international contests are eligible for the World Cup.
 Only Junior competitors are eligible for the F1A Junior, F1B Junior, F1E Junior and F1P Junior World Cup.